SyndARn/ARnActorModel/README.md

 #### The library holds some useful features :
 -  behavior can be attached or removed from actor, (an actor can change it's own behavior ...)
--  actor can send messages across servers, you just need to hold a reference to another actor on a server ...
+-  actor can send messages across servers, you just need to hold a reference (an IActor interface) to another actor on a server ...
--  some actor can behave as public services, or be supervised
+-  some actors can behave as public services, or be supervised

 [![GitHub version](https://badge.fury.io/gh/syndarn%2Farnactormodel.svg)](https://badge.fury.io/gh/syndarn%2Farnactormodel)